FormidableLabs/formideploy/README.md

 #### Secrets

-We maintain our secrets in 1password and the relevant credentials can be found in the `Individual Contributors` vault.
+We maintain our secrets in 1password and the relevant credentials can be found in the `Individual Contributor IC` vault.
 Most of the secrets we need are environment variables that need to be added to CI.

 **Travis**: See the [encryption guide](https://docs.travis-ci.com/user/encryption-keys/#usage).
 We recommend using the Ruby gem and manually outputting the secret to shell, then adding it to your `.travis.yml` with a comment about what the environment variable name is.
 For example, if our secret was `SURGE_TOKEN=HASHYHASHYHASH`, we would first encrypt it in a terminal to stdout: